Fiction about family life, as psychotherapy

 The room warmed up, partly from the heating system and partly because of the sunshine through the big glass windows.
 At 11.30am, Delaney was punch-drunk from bashing his brains against his case notes, and trying to work out the next steps in a dozen cases that were current; and getting no closer to understanding any of them, never mind resolving one of them.

 His complexion was more that of a Turk or a Persian; and he carried two leather cases.
-One was a regular, black brief case, and the other was much bigger, and made from brown mock-leather.
+One was a regular, black briefcase, and the other was much bigger, and made from brown mock-leather.
 The peculiar stranger peered at Delaney, watched for a few moments to make sure he was fully asleep, and then put down his cases quietly, and turned and closed the door silently.
-He then picked up his cases, walked to the main desk in the room, and put them down again… Then he turned off the radio with the quietest click.
+He then picked up his cases, walked to the main desk in the room, and put them down again… Then he turned off the radio with the quietest of clicks.

 Copyright (c) The Institute for E-CENT Publications, 2018-2019.